MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-We analysed the keywords you use in the main content of your Home page, [DELETE: PAGE A NAME] page and [DELETE: PAGE B NAME] page.
+We analysed the keywords you use in the main content of your homepage, [DELETE: PAGE A NAME] page and [DELETE: PAGE B NAME] page.
 Here is what we found:

-On the Home page, the phrases used most often are ‘[DELETE: PHRASE A]’ and ‘[DELETE: PHRASE B]’ instead of your targeted keyword ‘[DELETE: PHRASE C]’ (Figure 2.7.3, Figure 2.7.4).
+On the homepage, the phrases used most often are ‘[DELETE: PHRASE A]’ and ‘[DELETE: PHRASE B]’ instead of your targeted keyword ‘[DELETE: PHRASE C]’ (Figure 2.7.3, Figure 2.7.4).
 The word ‘[DELETE: PHRASE D]’ occurs 6 times, while the word ‘[DELETE: PHRASE C]’ occurs only 4 times within the 397 words on the page (Figure 2.7.2).
 However, these words are not displayed on the page together or even close to each other (Figure 2.7.1).
 In addition to this, the word ‘[DELETE: WORD A]’ is rarely used in the main content.
 You should consider rewriting some parts of your page to include the keywords ‘[DELETE: PHRASE A]’ or ‘[DELETE: PHRASE B].

 On your [DELETE: PAGE A] page, your main keyword is detected 9 times (Figure 2.7.6, Figure 2.7.7, Figure 2.7.8), while in the main copy it appears 6 times within the 309 words of text (Figure 2.7.5).
 This is a healthy ratio.
 We recommend using the word ‘[DELETE: WORD A]’ together with the word ‘[DELETE: WORD B]’ within the copy, e.g. ‘[DELETE: PHRASE A]’ to strengthen your local relevance.

 On your [DELETE: PAGE A] page, we detected your main keyword 13 times (Figure 2.7.10, Figure 2.7.11, Figure 2.7.12), but only 7 times in the page’s visible copy (Figure 2.7.9).
 This is because in the page’s code, you have hidden duplicate mobile content, which should be fixed.
 In addition to this, you should rewrite the copy to include the phrase ‘[DELETE: PAGE A] in Dublin’, as this should also improve your page ranking for this query.

-Figure 2.7.1 – The text content of your Home page with highlighted primary keywords (bolded text) and related (underlined text) keywords.
+Figure 2.7.1 – The text content of your homepage with highlighted primary keywords (bolded text) and related (underlined text) keywords.

-Figure 2.7.2 – A list of one-word keywords that occur most often on your Home page, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).
+Figure 2.7.2 – A list of one-word keywords that occur most often on your homepage, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).

-Figure 2.7.3 – A list of two-word keywords that occur most often on your Home page, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).
+Figure 2.7.3 – A list of two-word keywords that occur most often on your homepage, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).

-Figure 2.7.4 – A list of three-word keywords that occur most often on your Home page, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).
+Figure 2.7.4 – A list of three-word keywords that occur most often on your homepage, together with the number of times they are repeated (Freq), what percentage of the page’s content contains this word (density).

 Figure 2.7.5 – The text content of your [DELETE: PAGE B] page with highlighted primary (bolded text) and related (underlined text) keywords.